Vitamin C – Best Foods and Recipes

 Vitamin C availability has varied over time.
 Today, a significant amount of Vitamin C is used as an additive in food to prevent browning.
 Based on USDA data, there may have been an increase in Vitamin C fortification around 1970.

-It is reasonably easy to get adequate vitamin C to meet the EAR and RDI from our modern food system.
-However, you will need to go out of your way to focus on more nutrient-dense foods and meals if you want to achieve more optimal levels.
+Getting adequate vitamin C to meet the EAR and RDI from our modern food system is reasonably easy.
+However, you will need to go out of your way to vitamin C-rich foods and meals to achieve more optimal levels.

 Bioavailability